Code-Institute-Submissions/project1_code_institute_Laure_Piechaczyk/README.md

 - [Safary](https://en.wikipedia.org/wiki/Safari_(software))

 ## Test on devices
-[Chrome DevTools](https://developer.chrome.com/docs/devtools/) was used to see the how the site looks like on various phones and tablets and after deployment.
-Additionally, the website was tested on various phones: iphone11, iphone10, Samsung Galaxy A3.
+[Chrome DevTools](https://developer.chrome.com/docs/devtools/) was used to see how the site looks like on various phones and tablets.
+Additionally, after deployement the website was tested on various phones: iphone11, iphone10, Samsung Galaxy A3.

 # Deployment
 The website has been deployed with github.
 The project was stored in github.